Zooz/predator/docs/devguide/docs/functionalandassertions.md

 ### Example

-A simlple functional test that sends a GET request to `http://www.google.com/` and asserts that the response received has:
+A simple functional test that sends a GET request to `http://www.google.com/` and asserts that the response received has:

 - statusCode: `200`
 - contentType: `application/json`